 To investigate whether the reduction of antimony is controlled by solution kinetics or mass transport, voltammograms were recorded at different scan rates.
 There is a nucleation loop, as well as a pre-peak around -0.03 V which has a current density of <-0.5 mA cm-2 for all scan rates except 500 mV s-1, at which scan rate the pre-peak is most visible, Figure 3A.
 This pre-peak is not always observed when performing voltammetry of the antimony precursor on platinum electrodes, however it corresponds to the same charge at each scan rate.
 We will return to analysis of this pre-peak later on.

-The main peak for the reduction of antimony is found to increase with the square root of scan rate as expected for a mass transport controlled reaction [14], Figure 3B.
+The main peak for the reduction of antimony is found to increase with the square root of scan rate as expected for a reaction controlled by planar diffusion [14], Figure 3B.
 For a fully reversible soluble-insoluble reaction [15]